-In addition to his management role, Howard is also the chair of the General Liability Practice Group and co-chair of the Retail Liability Practice Group where he plays a more substantive role in the handling of case files.
-As an experienced litigator, he has defended hundreds of premises and retail liability claims as well as several complex, high-exposure matters on behalf of insurance companies and self-insureds.
+In addition to his leadership roles at the firm, Howard chairs the General Liability Practice Group where he plays a more substantive role in the handling of case files.
+An experienced litigator, he has defended hundreds of premises and retail liability claims, as well as complex, high exposure matters on behalf of insurance companies and self-insureds.

 Howard is a big supporter of the arts.
 He, along with his wife and two daughters, volunteer in community theatre programs for adults and children.